godanny86/aem-guides-wknd-events/chapter-4/chapter-4.md

 REACT_APP_PAGE_MODEL_PATH=mock.model.json
 ```

-7. Update the Mock JSON to add the expected JSON for the
+7. Update the Mock JSON to add the expected JSON for the Google map component.

 ```diff
  "responsivegrid_399366997": {